walterhiggins/ScriptCraft/README.md

 ScriptCraft is a plugin for Minecraft Servers which lets operators, administrators and plug-in authors customize the game using Javascript.
 ScriptCraft makes it easier to create your own mods.
-Mods can be written in Javscript and can use the full Bukkit API.
+Mods can be written in Javscript and can use the full [Bukkit API][bukkit].
 The ScriptCraft mod also lets you enter javascript commands at the in-game prompt.
 To bring up the in-game prompt press the `/` key then type `js ` followed by any javascript statement.
 E.g. `/js 1+1` will print